fxxrytail/skzcode/content/support/skz-comeback/index.md

 ### End note

 Those are the basics of supporting Stray Kids mainly to get _Music Show Wins_ and _Billboard_ but also for a chance for them to be nominated on _Award Ceremonies_.
-There are more things I didn't mentioned here such as other music platforms (Spotify, Apple Music, iTunes etc) but you may see them on SKZ fanbases guides.
+There are more things I didn't mentioned here such as other music platforms like Spotify, Apple Music, iTunes etc. but you may see them on SKZ fanbases guides.

 Sudden changes may apply so for faster updates and more projects you may follow this Twitter list of {{< a "Stray Kids fanbases and fan accounts" "https://twitter.com/i/lists/1329107408015167488">}}.
 For Instagram you may follow {{< a "skzvotinginfo" "https://www.instagram.com/skzvotinginfo/">}}.